arcaneiceman/kraken/README.md

 report them on the github page!

 #### 1.0.6
 <strong>NOTE : THIS VERSION IS NO LONGER SUPPORTED.
-Please empty cache and hard reload for latest version <strong>
+Please empty cache and hard reload for latest version </strong>
 Updates:
 - These alerts that you are seeing now
 - Added a note about multi-core (browser) / choosing devices (local)